aat440hz/Infinite_Oracle/README.md

 # Infinite Oracle

-Welcome to the Infinite Oracle—a mystical standalone application that channels boundless wisdom through a cryptic, uplifting voice.
+Welcome to the Infinite Oracle—a mystical standalone application that channels boundless wisdom.
 Powered by AI language models and text-to-speech, this executable delivers motivational insights with a metaphysical flair.
 This README will guide you through setting up the required services on Windows using Docker Desktop for Coqui TTS, and standalone installers for Ollama and LM Studio.

 ## Features
 - **Mystical Wisdom**: Generate concise, awe-inspiring paragraphs.